What’s The Difference Between A Panic Attack And An Anxiety Attack?

 When to seek treatment for anxiety and panic?

-Many people feel anxious, stressed, and experience fear and anxiety at different times throughout their lives.
-This does not necessarily mean you need to seek treatment from a doctor or mental health professional to manage your anxiety.
+Many people feel anxious and stressed and experience fear and anxiety at different times throughout their lives.
+This does not necessarily mean you need to seek treatment from a doctor or mental health professional to manage your stress.

 If you are experiencing recurring and unexpected panic attacks and persistent fears of repeated attacks, you may have panic disorder, a type of anxiety disorder.
 You should make an appointment with your doctor or mental health professional to discuss a treatment plan.

-Similarly, people experiencing symptoms of anxiety that are causing significant distress and/or are interfering with day-to-day functioning may want to consider seeking treatment.
-Psychological treatment can help a person understand their triggers for anxiety, and manage anxiety symptoms.
+Similarly, people experiencing symptoms of anxiety that are causing significant distress and are interfering with day-to-day functioning may want to consider seeking treatment.
+Psychological treatment can help a person understand their triggers for stress and manage anxiety symptoms.

 Previous